tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Slice policy incapable node:
 : a node that does not support any of the slice policy modes described in this document.

-Slice policy traffic:
+Slice aggregate traffic:
-: traffic that is forwarded over network resources associated with a specific slice policy.
+: traffic that is forwarded over network resources associated with a specific slice aggregate.

-Slice policy path:
+Slice aggregate path:
-: a path that is setup over network resources associated with a specific slice policy.
+: a path that is setup over network resources associated with a specific slice aggregate.

-Slice policy packet:
+Slice aggregate packet:
-: a packet that traverses network resources associated with a specific slice policy.
+: a packet that traverses network resources associated with a specific slice aggregate.

+Slice aggregate toplogy:
+: a set of topological elements traversed by slice aggregate packets.

-Slice policy aware TE:
+Slice aggregate aware TE:
-: a mechanism for TE path selection that takes into account the available network resources associated with a specific slice policy.
+: a mechanism for TE path selection that takes into account the available network resources associated with a specific slice aggregate.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",